 -

-This category is open to any organisation that through the provision of mental health related services, programs, projects or initiatives demonstrates a commitment to improving the quality of life of Queenslanders living with mental illness and by promoting social inclusion and participation.
+This category is open to large organisations (with an annual turnover of $100K or more) that deliver mental health– related services, programs, projects, or initiatives.
+Eligible organisations must demonstrate a strong commitment to improving the quality of life of Queenslanders living with mental illness, as well as promoting social inclusion and community participation.

 Evaluation criteria: